OnionIoT/documentation/docs/quickstart/power-up.md

 :::

-## Connect the Eval Board to a computer
+## Step 2: Connect the Eval Board to a computer

 Plug the USB cable into the USB-C port on the Omega2 Eval Board and connect the other end to a USB port on your computer.
 This provides power to the Omega as well as a connection with Omega2’s command line.